adarmitage/training/INRA_BASH_commands.md

 ls
 ```

-With this, we now have to tools to navigate the cluster, move copy and delete files.
+*With this, we now have to tools to navigate the cluster, move copy and delete files.*

 # Step 6.
 Viewing files and extracting information

 We can view and edit files using some specialised programs

-## View a file using less
+## 6.1 View a file using less

 Less is a simple program to view file contents.
 It is the same as the viewing
 program with used with the manual command.